-Students with disabilities can and do study abroad.
-It is important to keep in mind, that many of the disability accommodations or services provided at U.S. universities may be different overseas.
+Many of the accommodations or services provided at U.S. universities may be different overseas.
 Additionally, accessibility laws vary widely throughout the world.
 Therefore, it is in your best interest to notify the study abroad office early so that we will be aware of your needs.

 Some of their quick tips for students with disabilities going abroad are:

-Disclose your disability needs to program staff early, so appropriate arrangements and reasonable accommodations can be made in advance.
+Discuss your accommodation needs with program staff early, so appropriate arrangements and reasonable accommodations can be made in advance.

-Remember that other cultures may provide disability access in a different way. learn about what types of accommodation are typically provided in your host country, and be flexible and open to different ways of accommodating your disability.
+Remember that other cultures may provide accessibility in a different way. learn about what types of accommodation are typically provided in your host country, and be flexible and open to different ways of accommodating your need.

-Before you go, find out as much as you can about your host culture and how they view disability by reading, talking to other students, and attending pre-departure orientation sessions.
+Before you go, find out as much as you can about your host culture and how they view your accessibility need by reading, talking to other students, and attending pre-departure orientation sessions.
 The more you know, the better prepared you will be for the interaction between your disability and the new environment.